woguta/Bacterial-WGS/Illumina.md

             | samtools view -@ 10 -F4 -bhS -o ${output_prefix}.bam -
 done
 ```
-f) Sort the bam files output from bowtie
+f) Sort the bam files output from bowtie results.
+In order to perform any analysis and visualize the alingment, the alignment should be sorted in the order which they occur in the reference genome based on their alignment coordinates.
+Indexing the sorted bam files allows viiewing using various tools like IGV to extract alignments or information like mutation.
+Soting gives sotred.bam file while indexing generates an index file with .bam.bai extention.

 ```
 #!/usr/bin/bash -l